turkeyes/importannots/README.md

 Fill out the 4 functions: `loadTasks`, `showTask`, `collectData`, and `validateTask`.
 These define behavior for loading initial data, displaying a task, storing data from a task, and validating a task.
 We recommmend starting by copying one of our template files: `assets/js/aggregate-template.js` if you have set `config.meta.aggregate=true` or `assets/js/no-aggregate-template.js` if you have set `config.meta.aggregate=false`.

 #### `config.json`
-Here, you can define your HIT's name, description, number of subtasks, instructions, etc.
+Here, you can define your HIT's name, description, number of subtasks, instructions, etc. Keep reading for a detailed description of the fields in the config.

 ##### Metadata